 The dermatologist recommended Vanicream to me, which is a more sensitive brand than Cetaphil, and I started using the gentle cleanser and moisturizer asap.
 Honestly, this is best stuff on the market and it can be bought at any Target or drugstore!
 I only used these two items for like 3 months straight, nothing else.
 I still use these products today!
 I now use a cleansing balm to take off my makeup.
 I use the Farmacy Green Clean because it is gentle, not very scented, and is moisturizing while simultaneously taking off my makeup.
 After, cleanse my face with Vanicream Gentle Cleanser.

 For breakouts I currently use Paula’s Choice 2% BHA Exfoliate.
 It is gentle and effective and I use it 2-3x a week.
-If I popped a pimple and I want it healed up asap, I just use an Origins Out of Trouble mask and I have no issues with that either.
-Or I use the Innisfree Cica Balm, gentle non-irritating, and reduces redness around pimples.
+If I popped a pimple and I want it healed up asap, I use the Innisfree Cica Balm, gentle non-irritating, and reduces redness around pimples.
+I have learned the hard way that less is more.
+The more skincare I apply to my skin daily, the more irritated it becomes and breakouts appear.

 And of course, for lips I still use the Glossier Balm Dot Com because it doesn’t irritate me and it is moisturizing.